dermesser/yup-oauth2/README.md

 It is implemented such that it makes no assumptions about the front-end, allowing more uses than just in yup.

-Architecturally, it may never be implementing more than device authentication, yet is set up not to constrain itself.

 ### Usage

 Please have a look at the [API landing page][API-docs] for all the examples you will ever need.